Reviewed by

 Frequently Asked Questions (FAQs)

-How to reply to a trademark objection?
+How does an applicant reply to a trademark objection?

 +